hallofdreams/hallofdreams.github.io/_posts/2024-01-12-trackmania-1.md

 ![](/assets/img/Trackmania/VAE_Basic.png)
 *A basic overview of a variational auto-encoder, taken from [the Wikipedia article here](https://en.wikipedia.org/wiki/Variational_autoencoder).*

-Bluemax666 eventually set aside the project, having established what was (in 2021) the best results in Trackmania machine learning for both TM2 and (in limited test tracks) TM2020; results that were competitive with human amateurs.
+Bluemax666 eventually set aside the project, having achieved what was (in 2021) the best results in Trackmania machine learning for both TM2 and (in limited test tracks) TM2020; results that were competitive with human amateurs.
 Over the next two years, two others would take the next step forward, getting results not just competitive with human amateurs, but better altogether.

 ### Yosh